Indian rock-cut architecture: Early natural caves

-Artificial caves of Eastern India (3rd–2nd centuries BCE)
+Artificial caves of Eastern India (3rd–2nd centuries BC)

-In the 3rd century BCE Indian rock-cut architecture began to develop, starting with the already highly sophisticated and state-sponsored Barabar caves in Bihar, personally dedicated by Ashoka circa 250 BCE.
+In the 3rd century BC Indian rock-cut architecture began to develop, starting with the already highly sophisticated and state-sponsored Barabar caves in Bihar, personally dedicated by Ashoka circa 250 BC.
 These artificial caves exhibit an amazing level of technical proficiency, the extremely hard granite rock being cut in geometrical fashion and polished to a mirror-like finish.

 There is another cave with the structure and polishing qualities of the Barabar caves, but without any inscription.
 This is the Sitamarhi Cave, 20 km from Rajgir, 10 km south-west of Hisua, also dated of the Maurya empire.
 It is smaller than the Barabar caves, measuring only 4.91x3.43m, with a ceiling height of 2.01m.
 The entrance is also trapezoidal, as for the Barabar caves.

 Finally, the Jain Son Bhandar Caves in Rajgir, generally dated to the 2nd–4th centuries CE, nevertheless share a broad structure reminiscent of the caves of Barabar and some small areas of irregular polish, which leads some authors to suggest that they may actually be contemporary to, and even earlier than, the Barabar caves, and would conveniently create a precedent and an evolutionary step to the Barabar Caves.

 To the southeast of Bihar, the Udayagiri and Khandagiri Caves, partly natural and partly artificial caves were built near the city of Bhubaneswar in Odisha, India.
 The caves are situated on two adjacent hills, Udayagiri and Khandagiri, mentioned as Kumari Parvat in the Hathigumpha inscription.
-They have a number of finely and ornately carved caves built during 2nd century BCE.
+They have a number of finely and ornately carved caves built during 2nd century BC.
 It is believed that most of these caves were carved out as residential blocks for Jain monks during the reign of King Kharavela.
 Udayagiri means "Sunrise Hill" and has 18 caves while Khandagiri has 15 caves.